WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 ### Land use/Land cover

-As the first step, it is recommended that the static land cover and land use maps that are a regional model’s default be used.
+It is recommended that the static land cover and land use maps that are a regional model’s default be used as global land use /land cover data set at 10 km resolution for the REP scenarios are still to be made.
-Recommendations for the implementation of a transient land use change (e.g., datasets, translation to RCMs, etc.) will be provided later.
-When the recommendations become available, simulations with the static land cover and land use can be complemented by a number of new simulations with the transient land use change.

 ### Aerosol